 – Stephen Herring: A Tax System Fit for the Future

 – Alvin Carpio: Creating a New Politics for the Fourth Industrial Revolution

 17.00: Room empty.
 Optional continuation of discussion in nearby pub.

-We’ll be in the Clore Management Centre, room B01 (on the basement level), Birkbeck College, Torrington Square WC1E 7HX, London.
+We were in the Clore Management Centre, room B01 (on the basement level), Birkbeck College, Torrington Square WC1E 7HX, London.

 The Clore Management Centre is on the opposite site of Torrington Square from the main Birkbeck College building.
 Torrington Square (which is a pedestrian-only square) is about 10 minutes walk from either Russell Square or Goodge St tube stations.
 See this map.